plone/training/ttw/mosaic.rst

 Go to the front page of the website and update the layout as follows:

-1. Activate :menuselection:`Display --> Mosaic layout`
+1. Activate :menuselection:`Display --> Mosaic layout`.
-2. :guilabel:`Edit` and select the "Document" layout
+2. :guilabel:`Edit` and select the "*Document*" layout.
-3. The select :menuselection:`Layout --> Customize`
+3. Then select :menuselection:`Layout --> Customize`.
-4. Add a Document Byline to the bottom of the layout :menuselection:`Insert > Document Byline`
+4. Add a *Document Byline* to the bottom of the layout :menuselection:`Insert > Document Byline`.
-5. Click :guilabel:`Save`
+5. Click :guilabel:`Save`.

 In the context of the Mosaic Editor, do you know the difference between :guilabel:`Save` and :menuselection:`Layout --> Save`?